1‑866‑ARF‑MEOW

 • Sugar-free baked goods, candies, and ice cream

-Take some time to familiarize yourself with foods that are safe for dogs, and foods that should be avoided at all costs.
+Take some time to familiarize yourself with foods safe for dogs and those that should be avoided at all costs.

-In low doses, xylitol in dogs can cause hypoglycemia.
-In high doses, it can elevate your dog’s liver enzymes and cause liver problems.
-These liver problems are usually mild, but they can cause liver failure in severe cases.
+In low doses, xylitol can cause hypoglycemia in dogs.
+In high doses, xylitol can elevate your dog’s liver enzymes and cause mild liver problems.
+In severe cases, it can lead to liver failure.

 What to expect at the vet’s office